Jollywatt/typst-fletcher/docs/sections/1-intro.typ

 #raw(block: true, lang: "typ", "#import \"@preview/fletcher:" + VERSION + "\" as fletcher: diagram, node, edge")

 Diagrams contain #[@node]s and #[@edge]s.
-Nodes contain content, and edges snap to nodes.
+Nodes contain content and can have various shapes and styles, while edges snap to nodes and can be given @edge.marks and #[@edge.label]s.
-Nodes and edges can be placed in a @diagram and arranged on a flexible coordinate grid:
+Nodes and edges can be placed in a @diagram, or directly into a CeTZ canvas.

+When placed in @diagram, nodes and edges are arranged on a #link(<flexigrids>)[flexible coordinate grid].

 #example(```typ
 #diagram({
-  node((0,0), $G$) // (column, row)
+  node((0,0), $G$)
   edge("->", $f$) // start/end at prev/next node
   node((1,0), $im(f)$)
   edge((0,0), "->>", $pi$) // start given; end is next node